FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 ```

 If you run the above code, and the request is successful, it'll reactivate the user and output their profile information on the console.

-Here's how the user will look in the admin interface:

-{% include _image.liquid src="/assets/img/blogs/java-client-example/user-deactivated.png" alt="The new user has been deactivated." class="img-fluid" figure=false %}

 ## Deleting a user